Florida Keys Real Estate Articles

-If your homeowners insurance rates are through the roof, perhaps you should consider raising it to a new standard.
+If your homeowner's insurance rates are through the roof, perhaps you should consider raising it to a new standard.
 With tropical storms, hurricanes, downpours, and other inclement weather conditions being so prevalent, insurance companies are at big risks for big payouts.
-A new roof, along with other significant home improvements, are a great way to reduce long-term costs.
+A new roof, along with other significant home improvements, is a great way to reduce long-term costs.

-It’s well know installing new smoke detectors, security systems, updating locks, and other measures, will bring small insurance rate breaks.
-But, if you really want to save on your homeowners insurance premiums, you’ve got to think about its systems and components.
+It's well known for installing new smoke detectors, security systems, updating locks, and other measures will bring small insurance rate breaks.
+But, if you really want to save on your homeowner's insurance premiums, you’ve got to think about its systems and components.